 Is the Air Filter Clogged

-If you haven’t cleaned your air filter recently this may be the culprit.
-Cleaning or replacing your furnaces air filter should be part of your regular household maintenance schedule but because it’s out of site it’s usually out of mind.
+If you haven’t cleaned your air filter recently, this may be the culprit.
+Cleaning or replacing your furnaces air filter should be part of your regular household maintenance schedule, but because it’s out of sight, it’s usually out of mind.

 Inspect the filter to see if it is clogged.
-A clogged air filter could cause a leak and then would become visible around the base of the furnace.
+A clogged air filter could cause a leak, and then water would become visible around the base of the furnace.

 Examine the Air Conditioner

 Your air conditioner may be the reason for the water leaking out of your furnace.
 If you are in a part of the country that has you running the furnace and A/C on the same day, the water from the condensation pan may be full and dripping onto the heating system.
-Which means the furnace isn’t the issue but instead it’s the air conditioner.
+This means the furnace isn’t the issue, but instead, it’s the air conditioner.

 Look at the Humidifier for Leaks

-If you have a whole house humidifier in your home room this may be the reason for the water.
-These units are connected to the furnace and it could be leaking into the furnace and be the cause of the leaking furnace.
-Because these items are installed into the plumbing system if there as any kind of clog or break in the line there will be water by your furnace.
+If you have a whole-house humidifier in your room, this may be the reason for the water.
+These units are connected to the furnace, and it could be leaking in to the furnace and be the cause of the leaking furnace.
+Because these items are installed into the plumbing system, if there is any clog or break in the line, there will be water by your furnace.

 Check the Secondary Heat Exchanger

-If you have tried all of the above and still can’t find where the water is coming from it may be an indication that there is a problem with the heat exchanger.
+If you have tried all of the above and still can’t find where the water is coming from, it may indicate a problem with the heat exchanger.
 This type of problem can be the source of your water issues and will need to be repaired.
-If it turns out to be the secondary heat exchanger then your furnace may need to be replaced.
+If it turns out to be the secondary heat exchanger, then your furnace may need to be replaced.